chaabaj/github-search/README.md

 ./github-search
 ```

-After you can go to localhost:8080 and search public repositories
+After go to your browser at http://localhost:8080 and search what you want :)

+Documentation is availa